caspark/qmk_firmware/keyboards/kinesis/keymaps/caspark/readme.md

   * Symbols on number row instead of numbers
   * hit `prgrm` key to reset keyboard (prepare it to be flashed)
   * Delete on left thumb cluster sends Esc on tap and Ctrl on hold.. unless CapsLock is pressed while it is held, in which case it acts like Alt+Tab
-  * a bunch of non-alphanumeric keys have been moved around - check the keymap :)
+  * a bunch of non-alphanumeric keys have been moved around, especially on the thumb clusters - check the keymap :)
 * Symbol layer (hold Enter on right thumb cluster):
   * function keys on number row
   * symbols on home row, focusing on those symbols which are common (per http://xahlee.info/comp/computer_language_char_distribution.html ) but not easily accessible